 - Does not exceed the soil's ability to assimilate the wastewater;

 - Does not cause overland flow into setback distances, watercourses etc.

-- There shall be no discharge of untreated effluent to water; and
+- No discharge of untreated effluent/wastewater to water; and

-- The discharge of treated animal effluent into any dune lake or any watercourse flowing into any dune lake listed in Schedule E of the water and soil plan or any river, section of river or lake deemed to have outstanding value is a Prohibited Activity.
+- The discharge of treated farm wastewater into any dune lake or any watercourse flowing into any dune lake listed in Schedule E of the water and soil plan or any river, section of river or lake deemed to have outstanding value is a Prohibited Activity.

 Compliance with the permitted activity rules can be achieved when:

 - Ponds are at or near empty prior to winter;

 - Irrigators are well maintained and managed; and